-It’s highly recommended by Zigma’s digital marketing specialists to update your Google My Business (GMB) listing weekly as a channel to share current content.
+It’s highly recommended by Zigma’s digital marketing specialists to update your Google Business Profile (GBP), formerly Google My Business (GMB) listing weekly as a channel to share current content.
 This strategy helps to grow your online presence on Google Map as well as improve your ranking on search engines.

-Content mainly relevant to Google My Business is locally-focused content (e.g., events or specials).
+Content mainly relevant to Google Business Profile (GBP), formerly Google My Business (GMB) is locally-focused content (e.g., events or specials).
 It can be a simple promotion or a change in the business.

 On average, small businesses in Toronto, Canada, receive between 500 to 1000 search views and approximately 300 maps views every month.
 These numbers are average and before COVID-19.
 This data shows there is an excellent opportunity to get more views, actions, and clicks as a result of your localized content.

-If you’re curious if this actually works, you can visit Google My Business Insights to collect data on how many people viewed your listing, saw your post, clicked on it and engaged with your content.
+If you’re curious if this actually works, you can visit Google Business Profile (GBP), formerly Google My Business (GMB) Insights to collect data on how many people viewed your listing, saw your post, clicked on it and engaged with your content.

-What kind of content should small business owners be creating for Google My Business?
+What kind of content should small business owners be creating for Google Business Profile (GBP)?